 On the current state of affairs

-Published 04-03-2023 at 13:46 (a year ago)
+Published 04-03-2023 at 13:46 (2 years ago)

 Otherwise titled "I'm Spending Too Much Time On Twitter And It's Bothering Me".